Group members

 Matheus do Carmo Carvalho (MSc 2024)

-Bavithra Naguleswaran (MSc 2023)
+Bavithra Naguleswaran-Ajanthan (MSc 2023)

 Bavithra’s research was focused on UGC 2885, a very large galaxy with a low star formation rate.
 Her focus was to calculate and understand the metallicity gradient of UGC 2885 data using data from SITELLE.
 SITELLE provides the necessary spectral lines to calculate the metallicity.
 The goal wass to understand why this massive galaxy has such a low star formation rate by further understanding its star population throughout the galaxy.